Skip to main content

 The inception of growth in Christ is marked by a radical spiritual new birth, a foundational shift that defines the Christian experience.
 It is not merely a moral reformation, but a divine act of creation.
 The apostle Paul declares this truth in 2 Corinthians 5:17: "Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come."
 This new creation is initiated by faith in Jesus Christ, where believers are justified and reconciled to God through His sacrifice.

-This new birth is often described as being "born a new" or "born of the Spirit," as Jesus explains to Nicodemus in John 3:3-6: "Truly, truly, I say to you, unless one is born a new he cannot see the kingdom of God...
+The new birth is often described as being "born a new" or "born of the Spirit," as Jesus explained to Nicodemus in John 3:3-6: "Truly, truly, I say to you, unless one is born a new he cannot see the kingdom of God...
 That which is born of the flesh is flesh, and that which is born of the Spirit is spirit."
 This spiritual birth provides the very seed of divine life, establishing the believer's identity in Christ and setting the stage for subsequent development.
-The Holy Spirit, promised by Christ, indwells the believer at this foundational stage, serving as a down payment and guarantor of future inheritance (Ephesians 1:13-14).
-This initial indwelling empowers the believer and acts as the primary agent of growth and transformation.

 Paul writes there are three foundational principles of growth; new birth of the spirit, faith, and love.
-In Ephesians 3: 16-19 he explains what is essential to growth; praying that God grants the church strength through the spirit in the inner being, Christ dwelling in the heart through faith, and rooted in love, so to be filled to the fullness of God.
-Paul write In Colossians 2:7,
+In Ephesians 3: 16-19 he explains what is essential to growth, praying that God grants the church strength through the spirit in the inner being, Christ dwelling in the heart through faith, and being rooted in love, so to be filled to the fullness of God.

-"just as receiving Christ Jesus the Lord [through faith], also walk in him, rooted and built up in Him and established in the faith, just as you were taught…”
+Paul write In Colossians 2:7, "just as receiving Christ Jesus the Lord [through faith], also walk in him, rooted and built up in Him and established in the faith, just as you were taught…”

 We can add hope to faith and love, as faith exists hope, Hebrews 11:1.
 So now abides faith, hope, and love and the greatest of these is love, 1 Corinthians 13:13.
 This foundation is necessary, it is the path to becoming a man, putting off childish ways, and it is how we establish our identity in Christ, 1 Corinthians 13:11-12 and Ephesians 4:13-14.

 Have you been taught this?
 Do you have such a foundation?
 To be born of the Spirit, rooted and built up and established in faith, and rooted and founded in love.
-You will need a firm foundation to endure to endure the thorns so to grow up to fullness.
+You will need a firm foundation to endure the thorns so to grow up to fullness.

 Maturity Through Endurance: The Process of Sanctification

 Once established in Christ, the journey of growth moves into a continuous process of sanctification, where the believer is being conformed to the image of Christ.
-This is not an instantaneous event but a gradual, often trying, transformation, renewing of the mind.
+This is not an instantaneous event but a gradual, often trying, transformation and renewing of the mind.
 It is in this phase that "maturity through endurance" becomes paramount.
 James states endurance has this intended purpose of maturing us.

 "My brother when you encounter various trials know that the proving of your faith works out endurance, now, having endurance you have its intended purpose, so that you exist mature and whole, lacking in nothing,” James 1:1-4.

 As believers actively pursue faith and love and "grow in the grace and knowledge of our Lord and Savior Jesus Christ,2 Peter 3:18, the supernatural work of God produces fruit of righteousness or obedience.
-God disciplines his sons, those he chode, adopted, and loves so we share in his divine nature, Hebrews 12:6.
-Jesus said he is the Vine and that like a branch if we abide in him we will bear fruit, John15:4-5.
-Maturity in Christ that bears fruit of God is really the difference between true obedience which produces works that glorify God and works of self-righteousness.
+God disciplines his sons, those he chose, adopted, and loves so we share in his divine nature, Hebrews 12:6.

 Being a son is different from being a child.
 A child needs to be rooted in his spiritual identity, faith, and love, of knowing the Father and that his sins are forgiven, 1 John 2:12-14.
 A child has testimony from God, “the Spirit himself testifies of our spirit because we exist children of God,” Romans 8:16.
 It is a son who overcomes, thus is obedient, “for those led by the Spirit of God exist the sons of God.”
-We see in scriptures maturity from, children, to sons, to adults.
+We see in scriptures maturity from children, to sons, to adults.
 Fullness is to reach mature adulthood.

-This maturity is evidenced by the fruit.
-Fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control—as listed in Galatians 5:22-23.
+This maturity is evidenced by fruit.
+The fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control—as listed in Galatians 5:22-23.
 These qualities are not merely human efforts but supernatural outgrowths of the God work within the heart and transformative renewing of the mind.

 To Fullness of God in Christ: The Ultimate Goal